-3.6.10 Children who have returned home to their family from care
+6.16 Children who have returned home to their family from care

-The academy recognises that a previously looked after child potentially remains vulnerable.
-Queen Katharine Academy will vigilantly monitor the welfare of previously looked after children, keep records and notify Social Care as soon as there is a recurrence of a concern in accordance with the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Inter - Agency Procedures.'
+The Academy recognises that a previously looked after child potentially remains vulnerable.
+The Academy will vigilantly monitor the welfare of previously looked after children, keep records and notify Social Care as soon as there is a recurrence of a concern in accordance with the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Inter - Agency Procedures.'

-3.6.11 Children showing signs of Abuse and/or Neglect
+6.17 Children showing signs of Abuse and/or Neglect

-Queen Katharine Academy recognises that experiencing abuse or neglect may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
+The Academy recognises that experiencing abuse or neglect may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
 School may be the only stable, secure and predictable element in the lives of children at risk.
 Children who have experienced abuse or neglect may display this through their own behaviour, which may be challenging and defiant or passive and withdrawn.
 We recognise that children may develop abusive behaviours and that these children may need to be referred on for appropriate support and intervention.

-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the academy and/or can occur between children outside of these environments.
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the Academy and/or can occur between children outside of these environments.
 All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.

-Queen Katharine Academy will provide training for staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.
+The Academy will provide training for staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.

-3.6.12 Children at Risk of Radicalisation
+6.18 Children at Risk of Radicalisation

 Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach.
+Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of an academy's safeguarding approach.

-The academy committee will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent Duty.
+The Academy Committee and TDET will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.